seanmorris/form/DOCS.md

 ### Checkbox

-Checkbox fields will simply render a checklist with a value of 1 when checked.
+Checkbox fields will simply render a checkbox with a value of 1 when checked.

 ```php
 $skeleton['image'] = [